 To promote a drug-free environment the program director, with authorization from the school's president, reserves the right to require substance abuse testing.
-A student may be required to submit to substance testing whenever reasonable cause exists to believe that a violation of the drug-free campus policy has occurred.
+A student may be required to submit to substance testing at the student's expense whenever reasonable cause exists to believe that a violation of the drug-free campus policy has occurred.